HomeDing/homeding.github.io/elements.md

 <div style="clear:both"></div>

-More detailled information on displays and related elements can be found in [displays](/displays.md)
+More detailed information on displays and related elements can be found in [displays](/displays.md)

 ## Time related Elements